John Corigliano

 John Paul Corigliano (born February 16, 1938) is an American composer of contemporary classical music.
-With over 100 compositions, he has won accolades including a Pulitzer Prize, five Grammy Awards, Grawemeyer Award for Music Composition, and an Academy Award.
+With over 100 compositions, he has won accolades including a Pulitzer Prize, five Grammy Awards, the Grawemeyer Award for Music Composition, and an Academy Award.

 He is a former distinguished professor of music at Lehman College and the Graduate Center of the City University of New York and part of the composition faculty at the Juilliard School.
-Corigliano is best known for his Symphony No. 1, a response to the AIDS epidemic, and his film score for François Girard's The Red Violin (1997), which he subsequently adapted as the 2003 Concerto for Violin and Orchestra ("The Red Violin") for Joshua Bell.
+Corigliano is best known for his Symphony No. 1, a response to the AIDS epidemic, and his film score for François Girard's The Red Violin (1997), which he adapted as his 2003 Concerto for Violin and Orchestra ("The Red Violin") for Joshua Bell.

 Biography

 Before 1964

 Corigliano was born in New York City to a musical family.
 His Italian-American father, John Paul Corigliano Sr., was concertmaster of the New York Philharmonic for 23 years.
 Corigliano's mother, Rose Buzen, an educator and pianist, was Jewish.

 He attended P.S.
 241 and Midwood High School in Brooklyn.
 He studied composition at Columbia University (BA 1959) and at the Manhattan School of Music.
 He studied with Otto Luening, Vittorio Giannini, and Paul Creston.
 Before achieving success as a composer, Corigliano worked as assistant to the producer on the Leonard Bernstein Young People's Concerts and as a session producer for classical artists such as André Watts.
 He was also music director for New York's listener-sponsored radio station WBAI.